alexandrepoulin/codeSamples/README.md

 kpsmeter.py: measures the keyboard clicks per second.
 Was used when playing Flash Flash Revolution.

 practiceDisplay.py: practicing pygame by moving around an object in a screen.

+timersGui.py: A bunch of timers if you click on them.
+They also make a noise.
+The names for the timers were for something in RunesScape that took 12 minutes.
+I made this for a friend.